mickhansen/graphql-sequelize/README.md

 - Automatically converts an arg named 'limit' to a sequelize limit
 - Automatically converts an arg named 'order' to a sequelize order

+### Example: graphql-sequelize + graphql-yoga + dataloader-sequelize

+You can find a great example [here](https://github.com/mickhansen/graphql-sequelize/tree/master/examples/graphql-yoga) with graphql-yoga and dataloader-sequelize.

 ### Relay & Connections

 [Relay documentation](docs/relay.md)